tesaunders/oa-nz/README.md

 ## Data

 Data is parsed from the [Open Alex API](https://docs.openalex.org/).
+Publications are included if they have an author affiliated with an NZ or Australian 'group of 8' university, based on the university's Research Organisation Registry (ROR) code.
+Publications include peer reviewed articles, books, and book chapters, but exclude paratext (material about the journal such as covers, editorial board, or issue information) and retracted items.

 ## Licence